RParkerE/GetTimes/README.md

 ##Contains
 The GetTimes directory contains the GetTimes and Time library and some example sketches:

-- sunsetsunrise.ino shows an example of retrieving the sunset and sunrise time for a certain location and printing them to the console
+- riseandset.ino shows an example of retrieving the sunset and sunrise time for a certain location and printing them to the console

 - springorfall.ino shows an example of how to see wether or not you are in daylight savings or not